highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 7. Click "Save and restart" at the top right of the page

 # Conclusion and Future Work
-You're done!
-You should now have a basic but fully working slot machine in your domain.
+**You're done!** You should now have a basic but fully working slot machine in your domain.
+Remember that you cannot redeem your own pre-authorized transactions, so you will not be able to play your own slot machine.
+If you want to test the slot machine, sign into another account.

 Here's a bunch of other ideas for extending the basic functionality of this slot machine:
 * Lights and sounds corresponding to game state